loydle/gitty-cli/README.md

 gitty-cli
 ===========================

-Add, Commit and push in one command.
+> Add, Commit and push in one command! :sparkles:

 ### Usage
 `$ gitty [commit message]`